syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-Output will be as follows,
+The output will be as follows.

 ![Stencil output](Getting-Started_images\Stencil_output.PNG)

 #### Interaction with stencil

-We have represented the steps to interact with stencil (such as drag and drop elements from stencil to diagram) in the below gif.
+We have represented the steps to interact with stencil such as drag and drop elements from stencil to diagram in the following gif.

 ![StencilDiagram](Getting-Started_images\StencilDiagram.gif)

-Download the complete stencil sample from the below [link](https://www.syncfusion.com/downloads/support/directtrac/general/ze/StencilCreation339429762)
+Download the complete stencil sample from [link](https://www.syncfusion.com/downloads/support/directtrac/general/ze/StencilCreation339429762).

-For more information about stencil, please [refer](https://help.syncfusion.com/wpf/sfdiagram/stencil#using-diagramelements)
+For more information about stencil, please [refer](https://help.syncfusion.com/wpf/sfdiagram/stencil#using-diagramelements).

-## Organization Layout
+## Organization layout

 SfDiagram provides support to auto-arrange the nodes in the diagram area that is referred as Layout.

-#### Business object (Employee information)
+#### Business object (employee information)
-Define Employee Information as collection of data.
-The following code example shows an employee information whose, EmpId is used as an unique identifier and ParentId is used to identify the person to whom an employee report to, in the organization.
+Define employee information as collection of data.
+The following code example shows the employee information whose, EmpId is used as an unique identifier and ParentId is used to identify the person to whom an employee report to, in the organization.

 {% tabs %}
 {% highlight xaml %}